MobilityDB/MobilityDB/mobilitydb/test/pose/schemas/README.md

     5508d26aed6f…  GeoPose.Basic.YPR.Schema.json
     ce15e01a2ea8…  GeoPose.Basic.Quaternion.Schema.json
+    236887312bee…  GeoPose.Advanced.Schema.json
     2c23b154da01…  GeoPose.Composite.Sequence.Series.Regular.Schema.json
     69f49530f65f…  GeoPose.Composite.Sequence.Series.Irregular.Schema.json
+    ee3b1944912b…  GeoPose.Composite.Sequence.StreamHeader.Schema.json
+    01791c205790…  GeoPose.Composite.Sequence.StreamElement.Schema.json

 `tools/scripts/check_geopose_conformance.py` validates against them the GeoPose documents that `expected/103_pose_geopose.test.out` holds.
 Keeping a copy here rather than fetching at run time makes the check depend on nothing outside the repository, so it gives the same verdict in a network-less build as in CI.

-The four remaining conformance classes -- Advanced, Chain, Graph and Stream -- have schemas at the same place, and belong here as soon as MobilityDB emits a document of one of them.
+The two remaining conformance classes, Chain and Graph, have schemas at the same place, and belong here as soon as MobilityDB emits a document of one of them.